 First and foremost, and before you create the outline for your talk, write down 3 to 5 things you want the audience to learn/take away from your talk.
 Once you have these objectives, then create your outline with each of these take aways as the main points of your talk.
 Keep tailoring your talk as you learn more about the audience beforehand.

+Sometimes you might feel like you need to go into great depth when it's not really necessary.
 Do you use any jargon, complex words, or technical terms?
 If so, see if they can be replaced with something simpler or be sure to explain what they mean.
-It’s better to use everyday language that is familiar to your audience.
+It’s better to use everyday language that is familiar to your audience and to avoid "over explanation."

 Become familiar with your speech so that you feel confident in delivering your talk in a clearly understood manner.